 Let’s first discuss the functional requirement the very first functional requirement is the user needs an account to use the file sharing service.
 So, an account and what it also means is that we can have two types of users.

-The second requirement is that the user can have multiple devices and now what he can do is that he can specify a root folder in any device and whatever files and folders he create in that root folder that is get replicated to all the other user devices.
-Right now, we are assuming that the maximum file size that we are going to support is 10GB.
+The second requirement is that the user can have multiple devices and now what he can do is he can specify a root folder in any device.
+And whatever files and folders he creates in that root folder that is get replicated to all the other user devices.
+Right now, we’re assuming the maximum file size we’re going to support is 10GB.

 3. Sharing the Files among other use accounts

-Another very important requirement that a user should be able to share files and folders with other users.
-So by file folder sharing it means by default the original owner of the files and folders he has the desired access but when a user is sharing file or folders with other users he can either provide them read that access or he can also just provide them read-only access to the original owner of a file or the folder has read that access to it.
+Another important requirement is that the user should be able to share files and folders with other users.
+So by file folder sharing, that means, basically the original owner of the files and folders has the desired access.
+But when a user shares files or folders with other users, he can either give them access to them, or he can give them access to them.
+Only the original owner of the file has access to it or the folder has access to it.

-User can also the one who can share the files and fold up with other users a user can only share a file or folder which he owns a user cannot share a file or folder with other users if he is not the original owner of that file or folder.
+Users can also be the ones who can share the files and fold them up with other users, user can only share a file or folder which he owns user cannot share a file or folder with other users if he is not the original owner of that file or folder.

 4. Access Control:

-The owner has full access and full access means he can read-write the files, he can delete the files, and he can share the files while the other users can have just read/write or read-only.
+The owner has full access, and full access means he can read-write the files, he can delete the files, and he can share the files while the other users can just read/write or read-only.
 Other users can have either read-write or just read-only access to the files and folders.

 5. Imposing Storage Limit and Allowing Offline Updates of Files/Folder

-What it means that while the device is offline the user can go and either modify a file or delete a file or even create a new file and when that device gets connected with the Dropbox service, then all those changes get replicated to all the other devices for the user.
+What it means is that while the device is offline the user can go and either modify a file or delete a file or even create a new file.
+When that device gets connected with the Dropbox service, then all those changes get replicated to all the other devices for the user.

 6. Out of The Box/Extended Requirement

-There can be some other extended functional requirements, for example, the system should allow multiple versions of a file and the user should be able to recover the file to a previous version if he wants however this requirement is very tricky because it imposes several designs constraints and questions as follow.
+There can be some other extended functional requirements, for example, the system should allow multiple versions of a file.
+And the user should be able to recover the file to a previous version if he wants, however, this requirement is very tricky because it imposes several design constraints and questions as follow.

-The very first question that comes to mind is that how the versioning should be performed whether it is from an update to another update or it's a daily snapshot of all the updates.
-Also, how it will affect the files and folders which are shared among various users if a user with reading write access decided to revert some changes to a file.
-How those changes will be replicated to the devices of all the other users.
+The first question that comes to mind is how the versioning should be performed whether it is from an update to another update or it’s a daily snapshot of all the updates.
+Also, how will it affect the files and folders that are shared between different users, if the user with read-write access decides to revert some changes to the file?
+How those changes will be copied to all other user’s devices.

-The total space consumed by each version or snapshot is counted towards the total space consumed by the user or not and what should be done once a user has reached its limit in that case.
-Should we start dropping older versions or should we just stop creating new versions etc?
+Whether the total space used by each version or snapshot is calculated as the total space used by the user and in that case what should be done after the user reaches his limit.
+Should we start dropping old versions, or should we stop creating newer versions, etc?

-The system should be able to keep track of all the analytics related to the storage and network consumption also one of the extended requirement is which comes into the picture when you start allowing shading of files and folders among users that what will happen if two users try to update the same file and if a conflict arises because of that how you will resolve that conflict.
+The system should be able to keep track of all the analytics related to storage and network consumption.
+Also one of the extended requirements is which comes into the picture when you start allowing shading of files.
+And folders among users what will happen if two users try to update the same file and if a conflict arises because of that how you will resolve that conflict.

 Another important requirement is data security the risk of data read during transmission can be mitigated through encryption technology encryption in transit protects data as it is being transmitted to and from the device to the cloud or vice versa.
 Encryption at rest protects data that is stored in the cloud service.
 Another requirement can be providing such a facility so that a user can able to go and search his files and folders.